Loading…

 Friday, June 27

-Workshop/Field trip: Collaborative Science in the Medicine Bows (Mobile Workshop - In the field).
+Workshop/Field trip: Collaborative Science on the Medicine Bow National Forest (Mobile Workshop - In the field).

 Join us for an immersive mobile workshop in the Medicine Bow Mountains of southeastern Wyoming.
 We will visit the site of the 2020 Mullen Fire, which burned over 175,000 acres, where researchers from the University of Wyoming and the USDA Forest Service are monitoring the recovery of plant and soil microbial communities.
 Nearby, in the Snowy Range, the Wyoming State Geological Survey and U.S. Geological Survey are conducting high-resolution airborne geophysical surveys as part of the Earth Mapping Resource Initiative (Earth MRI).
 We'll explore scenic rock exposures that host minerals essential to modern technologies, including energy production, electronics, and transportation.
 Both research efforts highlight how geospatial methods are advancing our understanding of Wyoming’s geological and ecological systems.